 This is the most exciting tour to Egypt ever offered.
 Visit the Land of the Pharaohs with the most famous archaeologist in the world – Dr. Zahi Hawass.
 For over 20 years he held all the keys to the Egyptian antiquities.
-You will also have a unique opportunity to meet Egypt’s VIPs including Egypt’s Head of Antiquities – Dr. Mostafa Waziri, the person currently responsible for all the antiquities and archaeological sites in Egypt!
-Meet the former First Lady of Egypt – Mrs. Jehan Sadat in the residence of Egypt's late president Anwar El-Sadat.
+You will also have a unique opportunity to meet Egypt’s VIPs including Egypt’s Head of Antiquities – Dr. Mostafa Waziri and the former First Lady of Egypt – Mrs. Jehan Sadat in the residence of Egypt's late president Anwar El-Sadat.
 With Archaeological Paths you will experience Egypt like no one else!

 The Royal Tour offers private entrances to the entire Giza pyramid complex and the Luxor Temple outside of opening hours.
 Only with us will you stand between the paws of the Great Sphinx and gain exclusive access to the places closed to the public!
 Thanks to special permission granted by the Minister of Antiquities, you will see the Tombs of the Pyramid Builders in Giza, an active excavation site.
 For the very first time Archaeological Paths will provide you with a camera permit.
 Thus, in the Valley of the Kings and in the Egyptian Museum in Cairo you will be able, at no extra cost, to take your own photos.

 October 11-24, 2019